joemar25/CS111-Sorting-Algorithms-Mid-Term/README.md

 <br>

 Using the default text editor for Windows is a pain since it generates a lot of unnecessary characters - mainly Chinese keywords instead of numbers.
-As a group, we have to solve this.
-At first, we use the tipical `.txt` as output.
+This always happened in `[Sorted Generated Values]` when N is equals to 10000.
+As a group, we have solved this.
+At first, we use the typical `.txt` as output.
 But that does not change the old output for other Copmuters.
-We have test `.out` and it works fine but still generated Chinese keywords for other Computers.
+We have tested `.out` and it works fine but still generated Chinese keywords for other Computers.
+While attempting to resolve the issue, we discovered that the output is fine when the value of x is greater.
+As a result, we conducted a trial and error to find the smallest value of X that will provide acceptable results.
+The value of X should be 41 and higher.

-`[Sorted Generated Values]` For Joemar, it was fine (both runtime and seeing the results) but for Paolo and Adrian after using the program (is ok) - but after cheking the result to a notepad viewer they see a lot of generated Chinese Characters instaed of the array value.
+`[Sorted Generated Values]` For Joemar, it was fine (both runtime and seeing the results) but for Paolo and Adrian after using the program (is ok) - but after cheking the result to a notepad viewer they observed a lot of generated Chinese Characters instead of the array value.

-`[Random Generated Values]` is good since it does not generated a single problem for us.
+`[Random Generated Values]` works properly as it had not generated a single problem for us.

-`In conclusion:` It is highly suggested to use other text viewer to view result incase the generated arrays are unreadable or in Chinese Characters.
+`In conclusion:` It is highly suggested to use other text viewers to view the results incase the generated arrays are unreadable or in Chinese Characters.

 <br>